dusionlike/electron-builder-encryptor/README.md

      * The encrypted storage path of the rendering process, with the program execution directory as the root node */ rendererOutPath?: string
+    /**
+     * Synchronously detect whether the program has been tampered with when starting the app */ syncValidationChanges?: boolean
 }
 ```